openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
 Mechanism might depend on the Credential Format.
 For example, in `jose_vc` Credential Format, a Verifiable Credential with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

 Claims-based Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g., name and date of birth, for example by presenting another Verifiable Credential.
 Claims-based Holder Binding allows long term, cross device use of a Credential as it does not depend on cryptographic key material stored on a certain device.
-One example of such a Verifiable Credential could be a Diploma.
+One example of such a Verifiable Credential could be a diloma.

 Biometrics-based Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
 One example of a Verifiable Credential with biometric Holder Binding is a mobile driving license [@ISO.18013-5], which contains a portrait of the Holder.